What You Should Know About the New ELDT Rule

 New requirements students must meet

 This new rule sets up more extensive entry-level driver training (ELDT) requirements to enhance the safety of commercial motor vehicle operations.
-The rule establishes minimum training requirements for entry-level operators of CMVs in interstate and intrastate commerce.
+The rule establishes minimum training requirements for entry-level operators of Commercial Motor Vehicles (CMVs) in interstate and intrastate commerce.

 When Does the ELDT Rule Take Effect?

-On February 7, 2017, this new rule takes effect.
-States have until February 7, 2020, to take the necessary steps to modify their information systems.
+On February 7, 2022, this new rule takes effect.
+States have until this date to take the necessary steps to modify their information systems.
 This phase-in time allows for the training industry to develop and offer programs that meet Training Provider Registry (TPR) listing requirements.
 It will also give time to update systems and amend licenses.

 Who Is and Isn’t Subject to ELDT?